mrcgrtz/geld/README.md

 Character to use as a spacer between formatted value and currency symbol.
 Default: `'&nbsp;'`

+## FAQ

+### Why did you set these silly defaults?
+I prefer X.

+Of course geld’s defaults are opinionated:
+I’m from Germany, thus I set German Euro defaults.

+### How is the name written and pronounced?

+geld, not GELD or Geld.
+Pronounced [/ɡɛlt/](https://en.wiktionary.org/wiki/Geld).

 ## Related

 * [`Number.toLocaleString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) provides native currency formatting.